adamd1008/portfolio/projects/surf/README.md

     >>> m.tier = 5
     >>> m.insert()

 Whenever you call `SurfDb.getMap()` on a map that isn't present in your database, the code will tell you that it is returning a `SurfMap` instance that has all its fields set to their defaults.
 It is on these maps that you should call `insert()` as opposed to `update()` as the latter is for maps that are *already* present in the database.
-An `insert()` in that case would result in a constraint error on the database due to duplicate keys.
+An `insert()` in that case would result in a constraint error on the database due to duplicate keys (as the map already exists).

 ### Update a map: